Ron Funches: Career

 Funches began pursuing stand-up comedy at the age of 23 in Portland.
 After having a small role on an episode of Portlandia in 2011, he relocated to Los Angeles in 2012.
 Beginning in 2013, he was a regular panelist on the comedy series @midnight, had a recurring role in the comedy series Crash & Bernstein (2013), and worked as a writer on The Eric Andre Show and Comedy Central's The Half Hour (2014).
 Also in 2014, Funches performed as a regular comic panelist on Chelsea Lately.

 Beginning in 2014, Funches appeared in several episodes of Drunk History, and in 2015, performed numerous guest-starring voice roles on the animated series BoJack Horseman, The Adventures of Puss in Boots, and Adventure Time.

 Funches subsequently starred as Shelly on the NBC comedy series Undateable from 2014 until the series' conclusion in 2016.
 Funches also had a supporting role in the 2015 comedy film Get Hard.

 In 2016, he voiced the role of Cooper in the animated film Trolls, Also in 2016, Funches guest-starred on numerous series, such as Another Period, Take My Wife, and Transparent.

 Beginning in 2019, he began voicing the role of King Shark in the DC Comics TV series Harley Quinn and the role of Fox in the TBS series Final Space.
 He played the recurring character "Funchy" in season 3 (2019) of the CBS sitcom Man with a Plan.
 Funches reprised his role of Cooper in the Trolls sequel, Trolls World Tour (2020).
 Funches also voiced Shag Rugg on the 2021 HBO Max television series Jellystone! and Rock on the 2024 Nickelodeon television series Rock Paper Scissors.

 In 2021, Funches hosted a spin-off of the Food Network series Chopped—Chopped 420—for Discovery+.

+Since 2022, Funches played the cousin of Maya Rudolph's character on Loot.

 Influences

 Funches has cited Lucille Ball, Dave Chappelle, and Mitch Hedberg as major influences on his comedy.
 Commenting on Ball, he said: "I Love Lucy was kind of my introduction to the world of comedy in general.
-And when you look at the history of Lucille Ball, and the work that she did for women in Hollywood, having her own production company, and also showing an interracial marriage on TV in the ’50s, to me, she’s just one of my biggest influences overall as a human being.
+And when you look at the history of Lucille Ball, and the work that she did for women in Hollywood, having her own production company, and also showing an interracial marriage on TV in the '50s, to me, she's just one of my biggest influences overall as a human being.
 That's what it means to be a professional and what it means to stand up for yourself even though interracial marriage has nothing to do with a career."